peng8350/flutter_pulltorefresh/README.md

 because of the processing operation in Scaffold.,please issue flutter。

 * <h3>Is Supporting NestedScrollView?</h3>
 It's not recommended to use NestedScrollView.
-Now I have found a problem that I need to modify the internal source code of NestedScrollView to solve.
+Now I've found a problem (in conflict with Bouncing ScrollPhysics), which is similar in flutter issue (33367, 34316) and can only be solved by flutter.
 So it's better to use CustomScrollView to avoid using it, because there may be many unknown problems that I haven't found yet.

-* <h3>Why is there a empty space in the top or tail indicator after using CuperNavigationBar (not just in this case)?</h3>
+* <h3>Why is it that after using Cuper Navigation Bar (and not just this case), part of the list header is obscured?</h3>
-the reason may be SafeArea,the solution: wrap SmartRefresher in SafeArea
+Because I use CustomScrollView internally, and CustomScrollView doesn't inject padding like BoxScrollView does, so you need to inject padding or SafeArea yourself.

 * <h3>Compatibility?</h3>
 1.3.0 replaces a new method to implement the indicator.
 The internal indicator is implemented by monitoring scroll Controller position changes.
 There are no methods such as NotificationListener and GestureDector that may cause sliding gesture conflicts.